aframevr/aframe/docs/components/text.md

 (*Unicode this is not*).
 SDF font rendering tends to produce smooth sharp edges [though there are ways around this][sdfsmooth].

+The generated text is not suitable for raycaster intersection testing.
+For raycaster or cursor detection it is necessary to use a geometry component along with the text component.

 ## Further Reading

 If you are curious about the details of text rendering in WebGL, three.js, and